SwiftLand/VimeoPlayer/README.md

 **VimeoPlayer** is a simple project for showing Vimeo videos that was developed with both **UIKit** and **SwiftUI**.

-The main branch was created with UIKit, but you can check the SwiftUI version in the SwiftUI branch.
+This branch was developed using SwiftUI. check [UIKit version](https://github.com/SwiftLand/VimeoPlayer) in main branch.

 ## Screenshots